Saturday, August 16, 2008

 1/2 teaspoon salt

-1 1/3 cups semisweet or bittersweet dark organic chocolate chunks or couvertures
+1 1/3 cups semisweet or bittersweet dark organic chocolate chunks or chips

 1 cup pecan halves

 Preheat the oven to 350°F. Line 2 cookie sheets with cooking parchment.
-Beat the Earth Balance, sugars, flaxseed egg replacer, non-dairy milk, and vanilla in a food processor or with an electric mixer until smooth.
+Beat the vegan butter, sugars, flaxseed egg replacer mxture, non-dairy milk, and vanilla in a food processor or with an electric mixer until smooth.

 In a medium bowl, mix the Dry Mix ingredients, whisking thoroughly.
 Add the processed mixture and and the chocolate and pecans, and mix well to make a firm dough.
 Chill the dough (covered) until firm enough to handle.